A More Perfect Union

 As you probably noticed in the Rust book, we add method-style

-blocks.
+functions to types using impl blocks.
 While the book usually uses them for

-s too.
-We can use an impl
+structs, they work just fine for unions too.
+We can use an impl block to

-add safe accessors for the otherwise-unsafe
+add safe accessors for the otherwise-unsafe union members.

 // Our union type, as seen above, reproduced here for your reference